daniel-bernet/shoppyList_flaskBackend/readme.md

 - **Normalization:** The database tables are normalized to at least the third normal form.
 - **CRUD Application:** The API supports Create, Read, Update, and Delete operations.
 - **Database Script:** Include a script or instructions for initializing the database tables.
-- **Content Search:** Functionality to search for content within the database.
+- **Content Search:** Functionality to search for content within the database e.g. the lists of a specific user.
 - **Input Validation:** Ensure that data types are respected, e.g., no text in integer fields.
-- **User Feedback:** Provide examples of user feedback for various operations, e.g., validation messages.
+- **User Feedback:** Provide examples of user feedback for various operations, e.g., validation messages, unauthorized request, .
 - **Error Handling:** Detail the error-handling mechanisms, including prompts for user re-entry in case of errors.

 ### Component-Diagram